snapshot-labs/snapshot-infra/README.md

 ## Configuration

 ### Custom paths
-If you already have snapshot repos cloned somewhere, you can configure paths to them in `.env` file.
+If you already have snapshot repos cloned somewhere and you don't want to close all repos again, then you can configure paths to them in `.env` file.
 And after that run:
 ```sh
 docker compose up -d
 ```